igorDykhta/kepler-raster-server/README.md

 # Kepler Raster Server

-A raster tile server built on top of TiTiler, providing terrain mesh and STAC mosaic capabilities.
+A raster tile server built on top of [TiTiler](https://github.com/developmentseed/titiler), providing terrain mesh and STAC mosaic capabilities.

+> This project is an extension of [TiTiler](https://github.com/developmentseed/titiler) by Development Seed.
+All TiTiler licenses and attributions apply to this project.

 ## Features

 - **Terrain Mesh Generation**: Generate quantized mesh terrain tiles for 3D visualization
-- **STAC Mosaic Support**: Dynamic STAC API integration for tile servinge
+- **STAC Mosaic Support**: Dynamic STAC API integration for tile serving

 ## Installation